volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

       // One of the arguments from this list "name_tag autogenerate" must be set

-      name_tag = "name_tag"
+      autogenerate = true
       primary_ipv4 = "10.1.0.0/16"
     }
     ssh_key = "ssh-rsa AAAAB..."

-    // One of the arguments from this list "existing_tgw new_tgw" must be set
+    // One of the arguments from this list "new_tgw existing_tgw" must be set

     new_tgw {
       // One of the arguments from this list "system_generated user_assigned" must be set